anabelmm/ManchesterNH-Archives-ExhibitData/README.md

 | Contributor       | Contributor      | String        | -                | The name and email address of individual(s) responsible for archiving the   document(s)                                                                                                                                                                                                                                        |
 | Coverage          | Coverage         | String        | -                | Geographic location(s) to which the document(s) correspond                                                                                                                                                                                                                                                                     |
 | Keywords          | Keywords         | String        | Array of Strings | Subject tag(s) associated with the topic of the data object, which assist   users in searching and browsing                                                                                                                                                                                                                    |

+### METADATA
+Schema Used for this repository: DCAT-US Schema v.1.1 (Project Open Data Metadata Schema)